New Camaldoli Hermitage

 New Camaldoli Hermitage (formally called Immaculate Heart Hermitage) is a rural Camaldolese Benedictine hermitage in the Santa Lucia Mountains of Big Sur, California, in the United States.
 The Camaldolese branch of the Benedictine family was founded by St. Romuald in the late 10th century.
-It was consecrated under the Immaculate Heart of Mary and was known by that name for its first decades, but its official name is New Camaldoli.
+The hermitage was consecrated under the Immaculate Heart of Mary and was known by that name for its first decades, but its official name is New Camaldoli.

-The Hermitage was founded in 1958 by two monks from the motherhouse in Camaldoli in Tuscany, who had spent two years searching for a site that combined solitude and natural beauty.
-It is located at an altitude of approximately 1,300 ft, and is approached by a winding road that is nearly two miles long, which gives the visitor a clear view of the landscape and Pacific coastline.
+The hermitage was founded in 1958 by two monks from the motherhouse in Camaldoli in Tuscany, who had spent two years searching for a site that combined solitude and natural beauty.
+It is located at an altitude of approximately 1,300 ft, and is approached by a winding road nearly two miles long, which gives the visitor a clear view of the landscape and Pacific coastline.